Impact of GST on Sweet MakersAugust 2, 2017

 Salary Structure on the basis of level of employee

-- Salary structure for a junior-level employee: Employees at the junior levels need a higher take-home salary.
-They try to add more fixed allowances in the salary structures such as food coupons, conveyance and telephone etc. These allowances are fixed and payable monthly to the employee.
+- Salary structure for a junior-level employee: Employees at the junior level need a higher take-home salary.
+They try to add more fixed allowances in the salary structure such as food coupons, conveyance and telephone etc. These allowances are fixed and payable monthly to the employee.
 However, employees get taxed on these to a certain extent.

-However, the aim for all the levels of employees is more allowances, less taxes and more take home salary.
+However, the aim for all the levels of employees is more allowances, less tax and more take-home salary.

 Tax Impacts of the salary components